zipi/RubyLibSoX/README.md

 # RubyLibSoX

 Ruby extension to wrap LibSoX

 ## Still under development

+The biggest outstanding issues are:
 - Handle signal information so rate changes don't alter playback speed.
-- Ruby implementation of EffectHandler that can be inherited.
+- Ruby implementation of EffectHandler that can be inherited, so effects can be written in Ruby.

 ## This is not the gem you are looking for

 [SoX - Sound eXchange](http://sox.sourceforge.net/) is an amazing command line utility and it runs on every operating system, that I'm willing to use.
 Chances are any sound processing task you have in mind can be done quickly and easily from the command line.
 For example the example0 problem from the libsox source code would be simple in the command line.
 ```sox input.wav output.wav vol 3dB flanger```
 Using backticks or the system method it's easy to do this kind of file processing inside your ruby programs.
 There are also a few gems that implment a ruby interface to sox command line.